akkountrekover20/tcp-wrapper-country-filter/README.md

 Simply copy the [script](src/ip-filter.sh) to /usr/sbin/ip-filter (and ensure that it is executable).

+Out of the box the country list is empty and the script has the default action of DENY (only block countries in the list), so the net effect at this point is to block nothing.

+To add countries to the list simple add them to the [`COUNTRIES`](src/ip-filter.sh#L23) variable, this is a space seperated list of country codes.

 #### /etc/hosts.allow
 ```shell
 sshd: ALL: aclexec /usr/sbin/sshd-filter %a